 Having represented clients with business interests in every industry in Wisconsin, we know how to work closely with the client's professional advisers, accountants and financial institutions to insure that the end of a marriage does not mean the end of a successful business.

-To set up an initial consultation, call our Madison divorce firm at (608) 765-1001 for the representation you need.
+To set up a consultation, call a Madison property division lawyer at (608) 765-1001 for skilled and trusted representation.